 Nickel concentrate is invoiced when shipped and amounts recognized as revenue are based on the Company's assessment of the mineral content and grade, based on internal assays, of the concentrate shipments.
 Final assays determine the final payable ounces by the Company's customers.
 Therefore, there is significant estimation uncertainty surrounding the recognition of revenues based on preliminary assays.
 Any adjustments to revenue recognized based on final assays are accounted for prospectively.

-Notes to the Condensed Consolidated Financial Statements (Expressed in Canadian dollars, unless otherwise stated) (Unaudited) For the three months ended March 31, 2016 and 2015
+Notes to the Consolidated Financial Statements (Expressed in Canadian dollars, unless otherwise stated) (Unaudited)

 8. Accounts receivable and prepaid expenses: